 He tore his eyes away from his family and looked toward the sound.
 It was coming from behind a refrigerator half stuck in the ground.
 He turned back to his wife and son, reached in his pack, and pulled out two tags.
-He carefully attached them then stood.
+He carefully attached them.

-He made is way toward the sound leaving behind two black tags.
+He made is way toward the sound.
+Leaving behind the two black tags.
 His pack was nearly empty.
 He pulled out his flashlight and clicked it on.
-He rounded the refrigerator and found a boy maybe eight-years-old.
+He rounded the refrigerator and found a boy maybe eight years old.
 The boy’s eyes were wide and red-rimmed.

 “It’s okay,” Anthony said.
 His body wanted to shut down almost as much as his mind tried to.
 He knew when rest came, he would deteriorate into uselessness, so he continued on.
 He kneeled by the boy.
 “It’s okay.
 I’m here to help.
 What’s your name?”